UKPLab/sentence-transformers/README.md

 ### Sentence Embeddings using XLNet
 Currently, the XLNet model is under development.
 Currently, it produces worse results than the BERT models, hence, we not yet release pre-trained models for XLNet.

-As soon we have fine-tuned the hyperparameters of XLNet to generate well working sentence embeddings, new pre-trained models will be released.
+As soon as we have fine-tuned the hyperparameters of XLNet to generate well working sentence embeddings, new pre-trained models will be released.

 ## Performance